input-output-hk/catalyst-core/src/vit-testing/doc/vitup/configuration.md

 ##### around level

-Amount of wallets wich have funds around defined level
+Amount of wallets which have funds around defined level

 Example:
 ```